tacascer/studybuddy-1/README.md

 * page to display all the current members in the group
 * implement a check system in create groups to make sure the user is not leaving any textfields blank
 * display error message when the user leaves any textfields empty in create new account & create groups

+## Anything else you want the graders to know:
+There were some implementations that the backend members made that the we were not able (we were struggling) to implement on the frontend side :(
+We also hardcoded the "chat" because both backend and ios members were confused as to how to implement a real time chat